nginxinc/nginx-gateway-fabric/docs/monitoring.md

 - NGINX Kubernetes Gateway metrics:
   - nginx_reloads_total.
 Number of successful NGINX reloads.
   - nginx_reload_errors_total.
 Number of unsuccessful NGINX reloads.
-  - nginx_last_reload_status.
-Status of the last NGINX reload, 0 meaning down and 1 up.
+  - nginx_stale_config.
+1 means NKG failed to configure NGINX with the latest version of the configuration, which means NGINX is running with a stale version.
   - nginx_last_reload_milliseconds.
-Duration in milliseconds of the last NGINX reload.
+Duration in milliseconds of NGINX reloads.
   - These metrics have the namespace `nginx_kubernetes_gateway`, and include the label `class` which is set to the Gateway class of NKG.
 For example, `nginx_kubernetes_gateway_nginx_reloads_total{class="nginx"}`.